-In other words, it’s illegal under NRS 199.310 to try to get someone else arrested for a crime when the accuser has no legitimate reason to believe the accused may be guilty.
-Malicious prosecution charges often arise out of cases of battery domestic violence in Nevada.
+In other words, it’s illegal under NRS 199.310 to try to get someone else arrested for a crime when you have no legitimate reason to believe the accused may be guilty.
+Malicious prosecution charges often arise out of cases of battery domestic violence.
 For example:

 Jen is furious that her husband John cheated on her.
 Out of revenge Jen calls Las Vegas Metro and lies that John hit her.
 The police arrest John for battery domestic violence in Nevada, but the D.A. later determines that John is innocent.
 The police may then arrest Jen for malicious prosecution in Las Vegas.

-- Absence of Malice: Obviously, a charge of malicious prosecution shouldn’t stand if the defendant didn’t act with malice.
-If a defense attorney can show that the defendant instead acted out of good intentions and in public interest, then the case should be dismissed.
+- Absence of malice: Obviously, a charge of malicious prosecution should not stand if you did not act with malice.
+If your defense attorney can show that you instead acted out of good intentions and in public interest, then the case should be dismissed.

-- Presence of Probable Cause: It’s perfectly legal to report someone to the police as long as the accuser has probable cause to believe that the person they’re reporting committed the crime.
-If a defense attorney can demonstrate to the court that the accuser reasonably believed there was probable cause, then the malicious prosecution charge should be dropped.
+- There was probable cause: It is perfectly legal to report someone to the police as long as you have probable cause to believe that the person you are reporting committed the crime.
+If your defense attorney can demonstrate to the court that you reasonably believed there was probable cause, then the malicious prosecution charge should be dropped.

-The punishment for committing the Las Vegas offense of malicious prosecution depends upon the seriousness of the crime that the defendant originally accused the victim of.
-For example, falsely accusing someone of murder in Nevada will carry harsher penalties than falsely accusing someone of only trespass in Nevada.
+The punishment for committing the Las Vegas offense of malicious prosecution depends upon the seriousness of the crime that you originally accused the victim of.
+For example, falsely accusing someone of murder will carry harsher penalties than falsely accusing someone of only trespass.

-If the falsely alleged crime is a felony, then the defendant in a malicious prosecution case will likewise be charged with a category D felony in Nevada.
-The sentence for a category D felony in Nevada carries:
+If the falsely alleged crime is a felony, then you will be charged with a category D felony in Nevada.
+The sentence carries: